HermeticaLabs/caelis-engine/README.md

 ## Who builds with Caelis Engine

-**For platforms that require deterministic celestial computation without external dependencies:**
+**For platforms that cannot afford external dependencies in celestial computation:**

 **Astrology applications** — birth charts, transits, synastry, progressions.
 Real planetary positions without subscription costs or rate limits.
 Runs 100% offline on the user's device.
 No data leaves the client.